 Pelican Cancer Foundation – the difference we make

 Surgery cures more people than any other cancer intervention.
-Our charity is the only one that works with multi-disciplinary clinicians on research and to embed changes of practice through workshops and conferences to help more patients live well, for longer.
+Our charity is the only one that works with multi-disciplinary cancer specialists on research and to embed changes in practice through workshops and conferences to help more patients live well, for longer.

 Since 2000, we have trained over 13,000 medical professionals at our courses and workshops

 We deliver courses and workshops for cancer specialist: surgeons, radiologists, pathologists, oncologists and nurses – sharing life-saving and life-enhancing knowledge and skills with cancer teams across the UK and worldwide.
 A member of the Association of Medical Research Charities (AMRC) and a partner organisation of the National Institute of Health Research, we support medical research through providing fellowships and funding whole studies.